kjell/mcn-2020-git-haiku/index.md

-Now that eyes of hawks
+Now in sad autumn
-these brilliant-hued hibiscus
+to see the moon, whose solemn pace
-from the kiri tree.
+My moonlit pillow